clash-lang/clash-lang.org/content/blog/0008-clash-num.md

 As for what it was like writing this - honestly, it was pretty nice once I figured out that what I should be working with is the trait LUT method rather than specialization.
-I plan to use this method in other things as well, since I have some other projects that use const generics to inform associated types (such as canonicalizing something that looks like [homogeneous lists][hlist]).
+I plan to use this method in other things as well, since I have some other projects that use const generics to inform associated types (such as canonicalizing something that looks like [heterogeneous lists][hlist]).
 The trait LUT pattern is really great for such cases, and honestly I wish it was written down more clearly in more places, since it would've saved me a lot of time getting started with this project.

 I'm also quite a fan of using these `const fn`s to do the mapping, since it's a lot easier to insert